Demesta/terminal-rpg-game/README.md

 - Demesta

 # About
-This project is a university assignment for the course "Introduction to OOP" where were called to create a simple terminal RPG game.
+This project is a university assignment for the course "Introduction to OOP" where we were called to create a simple terminal RPG game.

 # Compile and Run